bounce-rs/bounce/book-src/tutorial.md

 1. [Rust](https://rustup.rs/) with `wasm32-unknown-unknown` target toolchain

-   If you installed Rust with rustup, You can obtain the `wasm32-unknown-unknown` target with the following command:
+   If you installed Rust with rustup, You can obtain the `wasm32-unknown-unknown` target toolchain with the following command:

    ```shell
    rustup target add wasm32-unknown-unknown